Nathan Mathis: Personal life

-Mathis and his wife, Sue, had 2 children; both of whom are deceased.
+Mathis and his wife, Sue, had two children, both of whom are deceased.
 His son, Joey, died of a prescription painkiller overdose in 2004; his daughter, Patti Sue, committed suicide in 1995.
 Mathis resides in Wicksburg, Alabama, where he operates a peanut farm.

 Mathis attracted considerable attention in 2017, during the special election campaign for the U.S. Senate.
 He protested the candidacy of Roy Moore and particularly homophobic remarks made by Moore.
 His daughter was a lesbian, and had come out to a friend who later informed Mathis.
 Mathis did not take the news well, and his daughter committed suicide years later.
-He expressed regret, saying in a 2012 letter, "sometime after Patti died, I attended church and a visiting preacher was preaching.
+He expressed regret, saying in a 2012 letter: "Sometime after Patti died, I attended church and a visiting preacher was preaching.
 About 10 minutes into the sermon, he bashed gays the rest of the way.
 As soon as the invitation song was given, I went out the door with one of the worst headaches I had ever had.
 I was ashamed of myself for sitting there and not defending Patti.
 I have not been much since."

-Buzzfeed News did a follow-up to his story about a year after the Roy Moore video went viral & his appearance on the Ellen DeGeneres Show.
+Buzzfeed News did a follow-up to his story about a year after the Roy Moore video went viral and his appearance on The Ellen DeGeneres Show.
 This showed his continuing advocacy for the LGBTQ community by attending Rocket City Pride and being a guest speaker at Unlimited Ministries of Alabama.